dgcuff/montypython-repository/sourcematerials.md

 ### Monty Python and The Holy Grail

+_Note that these film transcriptions are not included in this repository_

 _(Number denotes order in the HOLY GRAIL series)_
 * SWALLOW  - the opening scene from "Holy Grail"                              (1)
 * DEAD     - the 'Bring out your dead' scene from "Holy Grail"                (2)